wln20/wln20.github.io/_pages/about.md

 📖 Research
 ------
 I mainly focused on the efficient algorithms of large language models in my past research, including the compression and acceleration techniques of LLMs.
 I’m currently trying to get on the way of multimodal models and diffusion models.
-See my publications to learn more about my works.
+See my <a href='#pub'>publications</a> to learn more about my work.

-I'm lucky to have been working with these groups:
+I've been working in the following labs:

 + [09/2022~06/2024] NICS-EFC, Tsinghua Univ. <a href="https://nicsefc.ee.tsinghua.edu.cn/">[website]</a>